Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Acknowledgments

-\textit{Acknowledgments} We thank Kamran Behnia and Cl\'ement Collignon for many useful discussions of experimental aspects of STO and for providing us with the raw experimental data from \citep{Behnia2020}; we also thank Dirk van der Marel and Igor Mazin for clarifications about the issue of effective electron mass in STO.
-We are grateful to Anton Andreev, Denis Basko, Alexei Ioselevich and Dmitry Kiselev for their comments on the theory side.
+We thank Kamran Behnia and Cl\'ement Collignon for many useful discussions of experimental aspects of STO and for providing us with the raw experimental data from \citep{Behnia2020}; we also thank Dirk van der Marel and Igor Mazin for clarifications about the issue of effective electron mass in STO.
+We are grateful to Anton Andreev, Denis Basko, Alexei Ioselevich, Dmitry Kiselev and Vladimir Yudson for their comments on the theory side.
+This research was supported by the Russian Science Foundation grant \# 21-12-00104.